Sibusky/Sibusky/README.md

 Hi there!

-I’m Aleksei Smirnov.
+I’m **Aleksei Smirnov**.

 One year ago I started my way in programming.
 I chose JavaScript as my first language because of my interest in web applications.
 I use the Internet every day via my laptop.
-Google docs and sheets, messengers, single page applications, social networks, etc. I wanted to know how does it works.
+Google docs and sheets, messengers, single page applications, social networks, etc. I wanted to know how does it work.
 And of course I wanted to create something new, something that can help me and other people to solve problems or just spend a good time using the Internet.

 I’ve almost finished the course “Web-developer” from Yandex.Practicum.
 During this course I’ve learned HTML, CSS, JavaScript, React, back-end development using Node.js.
 You can find my project works in repositories section or on the list below: